Klabin's PUMA pulp project: largest private investment in Brazilian Paraná state

 The R$ 8.5 billion (EUR 2.2 billion) Klabin PUMA new pulp mill investment started up in March 2016 and comprised world-class Valmet technology for pulp manufacturing.
 The overall project challenges and deadlines were successfully met, providing technology which is undoubtedly a game changer for Klabin’s business strategy.
-The PUMA project has achieved a simultaneous output of 1.1 million tonnes/year of bleached hardwood pulp and 400 tonnes/year of bleached softwood and fluff pulp.
+The PUMA project has achieved a simultaneous output of 1.1 million tonnes/year of bleached hardwood pulp and 400 thousand tonnes/year of bleached softwood and fluff pulp.
 The facility was designed to produce 270 MW of electricity, consuming 120 MW internally and exporting up to 150 MW to the Brazilian national grid, using 100% renewable fuels based on wood, tree bark and lignin.

 Fluff and softwood market pulp as end products